Chinese Drinking Culture: a Crucial Part of Doing Business

 China’s demand for imported spirits remains high.
 Sales of brandy and whisky continue to boom, as imports total to million liters every year.
 Chinese consumers have also taken a liking to vodka, rum, tequila and gin, considering the alcohols’ stable performance in the market.

-With online shopping becoming a norm in China, a lot of people are buying their alcoholic beverages from different e-platforms.
+With online shopping becoming a norm in China, a lot of people are buying their alcoholic beverages from e-platforms.
 Over 55% of Chinese consumers order booze online, where they can choose from a wide selection of local and imported drinks.
-Savvy ones even conduct research on the Web before making purchases.
+Savvy consumers conduct research online before making purchases.